austinmw312/Timed-API-Requests/README.md

 # Timed API Requests
 Make timed API calls with accuracy down to the second.
-Can send multiple requests at the same second.
+Send multiple requests at the same second.

 timed_requests.py makes a GET request to ifconfig.co (or any API_URL) at user-specified timestamps.
 Requests are sent at the same time for identical timestamps.